madeindra/signal-setup-guide/README.md

 A: Yes, it is possible, you need to change TwilioSmsSender Class

 ## Cotributing
 You are welcome to contribute on this guide.
 If you have any questions please write an issues and I will try to help.
+If you have any suggestion you can
+<a href = "mailto:indrawp@protonmail.com">reach me via email</a>.

 ## Donating
 You can donate to me if you think this guide has helped you, your donation will greatly appreciated.